Order Your JRPass

 Using the Japan Rail Pass on the Nagasaki & Kyushu Shinkansen

-Good news for JR Pass users, as the entire Nagasaki Shinkansen will be included without any additional cost or limitations.
+Good news for JR Pass users: the entire Nagasaki Shinkansen is included without any additional cost or limitations.
+The same applies to users of the JR Kyushu Pass and JR Northern Kyushu pass.

 Find out where to buy the japan rail pass online.